Many people make the mistake of underestimating the impact of the Skills & Endorsements section of their LinkedIn profile. That is a BIG mistake!

 LinkedIn data shows: "Members with 5 or more skills listed are contacted (messaged) up to 33x more by recruiters and other LinkedIn members, and receive up to 17x more profile views."

 Skills allow recruiters to find you based on the keywords those Skills represent.
-They may also provide you with greater credibility in your field, particularly after you hit the top (99+) level.
-Done well, they may also strengthen ties with members of your network.
+They may also provide you with greater credibility in your field, particularly after you hit the top (99+ endorsements) level.
+They may also strengthen ties with members of your network.

 Ideally, the Skills & Endorsements on your profile will support your claim as someone who knows what you are doing for your current job as well as for the job you want next.